derFreemaker/lua-cmake/README.md

-# NOT FINISHED & NOT RECOMMENDED.
+# NOT FINISHED & NOT RECOMMENDED
 Its a personal project there for its not good code or optimized.

 # lua-cmake